 A post shared by Rich Hair (@kendalldorsey1) on

 Sturdivant-Drew: I like to add Hask’s Controlled Curls Hair Defining Spray to the hair to keep it in place but to also make sure it’s not a hard finish.
-I put the blow dryer on low heat to finish off the style — I’ve used this technique on Kerry Washington.
+I put the blow dryer on low heat to finish off the style.

 For product, I always combine a moisturizing product with a serum so that you can easily detangle your hair.
 Once detangled, add gel, like Olive Oil Styling Gel for control and use the shingling method.
 (This method involves using a comb to spread product from root to end, stretching and smoothing hair in a downward direction.)
 This will allow you to achieve maximum curl definition and length.